renyuntao/Vigenere-Cipher/README.md

 # Reference
 Reference [Wikipedia](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher).
-In addition,I have add some extra function,such as support encrypt/decrypt digit.
+In addition,I have enhanced the function of encrypy and decrypt,such as it can
+encrypt/decrypt all printable character in ASCII table.